HOME

 (8) Discuss the links between forest fires and forest insects.

-(9) Discuss history and pest management strategies to manage either Ips spp. or species of Dendroctonus.
+(9) Discuss pest management strategies to manage sawflies that attack forest trees.

 (10) Discuss an important forest pest problem in European forests and how is the problem managed.